chrisdavenport/j3-rest-api/README.md

 	</tr>
 </table>

-The following transforms are available by default:
+The standard transforms are defined in the /api/transform directory and are described here:

 <table>
 	<tr>